AndrewRMillar/exchange-assessment/README.md

 instructions to install the docker toolbox!

 To get started, fork this repositories to your own Github account.
 Then, download the repository.
 Navigate in to the folder and launch the docker containers using the following commands.
+After first changeing the requirements for the php version from `php:fpm-alpine` to `php:7.4-fpm-alpine`.

 ```
 cd path/to/php-assessment